 There are very few instances where an additional set of eyes isn't a help, and where knowledge-sharing among the team isn't a win.
 You apply these principles as you perform code reviews.
 Extend them beyond that to the other things that matter to your group, and you can expect similar benefits.

 Supercharge Communication Throughout The Development Process

 With most development teams being distributed globally, your development process requires an efficient feedback mechanism within a tool to ensure you aren’t losing any velocity or time while collaborating across time zones.
-A developer collaboration tool, like Collaborator, makes it easy to review user stories, requirements, and code, communicate across the team, and deliver quality software all from one interface.
+The rapid arrival and subsequent shift to remote work culture over the past 18 months has only exacerbated this growing necessity.
+A developer collaboration tool, like Collaborator, makes it easy to review user stories, requirements, and code, communicate across the team and deliver quality software all from one interface.